charlenry/readclip/README.md

 Then select and copy the text of your choice to hear the text read.
 As long as the script is running, any text copied to the clipboard will be read.
-To stop clipboard playback, press the "Ctrl + C" keys in the terminal to stop the script.
+To stop clipboard playback, press the `Ctrl + C` keys in the terminal to stop the script.